Beylik of Titteri

-The Beylik of Titteri, (in arabic : bâylik at-Tîtrî), was one of the three permanent Beyliks of the Regency of Algiers, the other two being the Western Beylik, and the Beylik of Constantine.
+The Beylik of Titteri (Arabic : bâylik at-Tîtrî) was one of the three permanent Beyliks of the Regency of Algiers, the other two being the Western Beylik, and the Beylik of Constantine.
 It was established in 1546 and was ended during the French conquest of Algeria.

 History

 Arudj Barbarossa annexed Médéa and established a garrison there in 1517.
 Hassan Pacha (the son of Arudj) created the Al-Taitri Baylik or the Beylik of Titteri in 1546 appointing a certain "Recep Bey" as its first governor.
 It was governed regularly, it engaged in tribal diplomacy, collected taxes, pacified revolts, and paid taxes to Algiers.
 The Beys of the province were appointed by the leader of Algiers.

 The province was initially meant as a governorate for the southern parts of the country, and many cities in the Saharan parts of Algeria such as Laghouat paid taxes to it, although in the 18th century it was expanded into western Kabylia.